tbar317/Gh0stHunt/README.md

 Depending on your environment, you may need to change the execution policy:
 &nbsp;&nbsp;&nbsp;&nbsp;Set-ExecutionPolicy -ExecutionPolicy Bypass -Force
 Navigate to your Gh0sthunt working directory and run .\Gh0stHunt.

+For more information, please reference the Gh0stHunt Wiki!